VirxEC/rl_ball_sym/README.md

 ## Running

-Make sure you have Rust/Cargo installed, then just run `cargo test` in the terminal.
+Make sure you have Rust/Cargo installed, then just run `cargo test --release` in the terminal.

 ## Example implementations